 MARY ELIZA LAING 1850-1936

 I’ve mentioned in my account of Samuel Laing that his daughter Mary Eliza Laing married Edward Kennard.
-They married in 1870.
+The marriage took place in 1870.
 Edward Kennard was the youngest son of Robert William Kennard (1800-1870), financier, investor in railways and owner of iron and steel works in Falkirk and Blaenavon.
 After R W Kennard’s death, Samuel Laing invested in the Blaenavon works and the two families ran the works between them until about the 1920s, with Cecilia Laing’s husband Charles Colin Macrae succeeding to Samuel Laing’s share; and Edward Kennard and his older brothers succeeding to R W Kennard’s share.

 Mary Eliza and her youngest sister Theresa shared a passion for hunting; a passion not shared by the sisters who joined the GD, Cecilia and Florence.
 Edward Kennard was also a hunting fanatic and by 1891 he and Mary Eliza had a country house at The Barn, Little Bowden near Market Harborough, in the excellent hunting country of Leicestershire.